RubixML/ML/docs/cross-validation/reports/contingency-table.md

-<p><span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Reports/ContingencyTable.php">Source</a></span></p>
+<span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Reports/ContingencyTable.php">Source</a></span>

 # Contingency Table
 A Contingency Table is used to display the frequency distribution of class labels among a clustering of samples.
-It is similar to a [Confusion Matrix](#confusion-matrix) but uses the labels to establish a ground truth for a clustering instead.
+It is similar to a [Confusion Matrix](confusion-matrix.md) but uses the labels to establish a ground truth for a clustering instead.

 **Estimator Compatibility:** Clusterer